drminnaar/react-redux-starter/README.md

 A basic template that consists of the essential elements that are required to start building a Single Page Application using React, React Router, Redux, Bootstrap 4, Sass, and Webpack.

+Although I am calling this project a template of sorts, it is also a mini application in that it demonstrates a full verticle slice of the architecture.
+What this means, is that there is an example of Redux and React-Router in action.
+I kept the example simple by providing data via a _'Zip Code JSON file'_.

 The template consists of:

 * a typcial project layout structure